How long does it take for Jardiance to work?

 1. Does Jardiance protect my heart?

 Patients with type 2 diabetes are at a greater risk for heart disease, even if their blood sugar (A1C) is under control.
-Jardiance has been proven to have a protective effect on the heart in large cardiovascular outcome trials.
+Jardiance has been proven to have a protective effect on the heart in adults in large cardiovascular outcome trials.

 - In a 3-year clinical study with over 7,000 patients, Jardiance was shown to reduce major cardiovascular events such as stroke or heart attack, as well as reduce death due to a cardiovascular event in patients with a diagnosis of heart disease.

 - These patients were already taking common heart medications used in patients with type 2 diabetes like statins, beta blockers and ACE inhibitors.

 2. Is Jardiance recommended in guidelines?

 Metformin is usually the preferred first-line agent used when a patient needs to start an oral medication for type 2 diabetes.
 However, when added therapy is needed, certain SGLT-2 inhibitors, including Jardiance, are recommended.

-- In the 2020 American Diabetes Association (ADA) guidelines, Jardiance is one of the drugs recommended as a first-line agent in patients with established atherosclerotic heart disease, such as coronary heart disease, cerebrovascular disease, or peripheral artery disease.
+- In the American Diabetes Association (ADA) guidelines, Jardiance is one of the drugs recommended as a first-line agent in patients with established atherosclerotic heart disease, such as coronary heart disease, cerebrovascular disease, or peripheral artery disease.
+This uses includes weight management and physical activity.

 - The ADA also recommends empagliflozin (Jardiance) use to reduce the risk of cardiovascular death in adults with type 2 diabetes and established CV disease, when added to metformin.

 - Certain SGLT-2 inhibitors, including Jardiance, are also recommended for use in heart failure patients with adequate kidney function as well as for patients where weight gain is a concern.

 - Jardiance has also been shown to have beneficial effects on progression of diabetic kidney disease in patients with established disease.
-Dosing adjustments may be needed in patients with renal (kidney) disease (eGFR < 45 mL/min/1.73 m2).
-Your doctor can tell you if you need a dose adjustment.
+Patients with advanced renal (kidney) disease may not be able to use this drug.
+Your doctor can tell you if you need a dose adjustment or cannot use this medicine.

 3. Does Jardiance lead to weight loss?